bikepacking Sri Lanka

 Adam’s Peak and Why to Avoid It

 Since it was not on our way but it is an iconic place in Sri Lanka, we decided to leave our bikes in Norwood and take a bus to visit Adam’s Peak in a one-day trip.
-The bus ride was intense but not too long, and the road was very nice, it drops you at the parking lot before the stairs starts.
+The bus ride was intense but not too long, and the road was very nice, it dropped you at the parking lot before the stairs started.

 It was not a full moon or a particular festival but a lot of tourists were there, some already on their way back.
 Many people climb during the wee hours, see the sunrise and come down.
 The place is probably nice only if you are there for religious reasons, otherwise, the landscape is nothing special and the climbing is very boring.